koopjs/koopjs.github.io/README.md

 ## Contributions welcome

 Koop is entirely open source.
-Check us out, file an issue, open a pull request, and help grow the project to make it as useful as possible for the geospatial community.
+Check us out, file an issue, open a pull request, and help grow the project to make it as useful as possible to the geospatial community.

 [github.com/koopjs](http://github.com/koopjs)